35 Fairfield

 In 1943, neither Gould Morgan Crosby Inc. nor the Crosbys were listed in the City Directory, and 35 Fairfield was the home of Hilding N. Carlson and his wife, Ethel M. Carlson.
 They previously had lived in Braintree.
 He was president of the New England Aircraft School.

 By 1944, Gould and Dorothy Crosby had resumed living at 35 Fairfield.
-He served in the US Coast Guard during World War II.
+He served in the US Coast Guard during World War II and she served as chairman of the Red Cross canteens for Boston.

 On April 15, 1946, the Crosbys transferred 35 Fairfield into Dorothy Crosby’s name.